ThunderFly-aerospace/TFASPDIMU01/README.md

 Calibration can be verified by mounting of an anemometer to car roof and comparing it to speed obtained from GPS (gpsd).
 This needs to be done in windless weather.

 ### PX4
-> We are now working on implementing the driver into PX4 stack.
+> We are now working on implementation of driver into PX4 stack.

 Main usage of this sensor is as airspeed sensor.
 It can be also used as an external magnetometer and thermometer.